lgrammer/annexcss/README.md

 # @nnexCSS

-AnnexCSS is a lightweight single-file pure CSS animation library made for use with Next.js in a TBA front-end framework.
+AnnexCSS is a lightweight single-file pure CSS animation library made for use in a TBA React framework.
 It can be used independently with any web framework or project that utilizies webpack.

 ```bash
 npm i annexcss